drgg62086/luna/README.md

 ## note4(2022-5-18):
 in fact, the fungible token was also be mint by collaboration mode(bitcoin mining)
 why can't Non-Fungible Token be created in multiplayer collaboration mode?

+## note4(2022-5-29):
+I thought a new model about the overwrite rule of place pixel: add a random string to the 'memo' and concatenate some summary info in transaction(for example:'block height','sender and receiver address','amount','memo') to a string
+and calculate the hash of this string(use SHA-256) the smaller result will overwrite others

 ------------------------------------------------------------------------------------------------------------------------------------------